Approaches and the flow – leveraging Machine Learning and Predictive Analytics for SAP S/4HANA (Updated Feb 4th 2023)

 - Part 2 – Architecture and deep-dive of the different approaches around Predictive Intelligence

-- Part 3 – Approaches and the flow leveraging ML and Predictive Analytics for SAP S/4HANA (this blog)
+- Part 3 – Process flow leveraging Machine Learning and Predictive Analytics (this blog)

-- Part 4 – Scope and functionality of SAP S/4HANA leveraging ML and Predictive Analytics
+- Part 4 – Scope and functionality in the context of an end-to-end process leveraging ML

 Happy predicting the future!!